nbuonin/maubin-jekyll/about.md

 ages through expanded family concerts, education concerts, and the JSO's Music on Tap series geared towards young adults.
 During the 2020 pandemic, he launched a series of digital initiatives, most notably the Random Acts of Music series.
-Under Dr. Aubin's leadership, the JSO is releasing a series of asynchronous, multimedia educational videos to be used in K-12 classrooms.
+Under Dr. Aubin's leadership, the JSO also released a series of asynchronous, multimedia educational videos to be used in K-12 classrooms.
-These videos will be based on the 2021 season's virtual programming and will explore musical concepts.
+These videos were based on the 2021 season's virtual programming and explored musical concepts.

 Dr. Aubin is the foremost scholar on the French composer Fernande Breilh-Decruck.
 He has earned multiple research grants to study her significant life and work.
 A champion of the critical role of women in composition, Dr.
 Aubin is working to promote Decruck’s newly discovered lost music.
-He has edited and created critical editions of her work, which are now in the process of publication with Gérard Billaudot Éditeur, and has organized performances of Decruck’s music in the United States and abroad.
-The 2021-2022 season will bring a large-scale recording project of Decruck’s orchestral works aimed at giving orchestras further access and insight into her brilliant work.
+He has edited and created critical editions of her work, which are now in the process of publication with the French publishing firm Gérard Billaudot, and has organized performances of Decruck’s music in the United States and abroad.
+The 2021-2022 season brings a large-scale recording project of Decruck’s orchestral works aimed at giving orchestras further access and insight into her brilliant work.

 Dr. Aubin continues to be active as a freelance horn player, and regularly performs across the country.
 A devoted music educator, Dr. Aubin's past associations include Assistant Professor of Music at Washington State University, Adjunct faculty at The Hartt School and Educational Programs Conductor for the Hartford Symphony Orchestra.